tomer-ben-david-archive/tomer-ben-david-archive.github.io/_posts/2014-05-03-jarjar-commandline.markdown

 categories: [scala]
 ---

 Hey!
-You can use jarjar like this uu
+You can use jarjar like this u

 {% highlight scala %}
 def intme = 2 * 2 / 2